-- 1. Contracting Officer.
+- Contracting Officer.
 All procurement transactions shall be administered and executed by the Contracting Officer, who shall be the Executive Director or other individual he or she has authorized in writing.
-The Executive Director shall establish operational procedures to implement this policy.
+The Executive Director shall establish operational procedures to implement this policyPolicy.
 The Executive Director shall enact sanctions for violations of the ethical standards described in Section VI below, consistent with applicable law and CIHA policy. - 2.
 Executive Director Duties.
 The Executive Director or his/her designee shall ensure that: - a.
-Procurement requirements are subject to an annual review process to assure efficient and economical purchasing. - b.
-Contracts and modifications are in writing, clearly specifying the desired supplies, services, or construction and are supported by sufficient documentation regarding the history of the procurement, including at a minimum the method of procurement chosen, the selection of the contract type, the rationale of selecting or rejecting offers, and the basis for the contract price;
+Procurement requirements are subject to an annual review process to assure efficient and economical purchasing.

-- c.
-For procurement other than small purchases, public notice is given of each upcoming procurement at least 10 calendar days before a solicitation is issued; responses to such notice are honored to the maximum extent practical; a minimum of 15 calendar days for main construction contracts and 15 calendar days for other contracts is provided for preparation and submission of bids or proposals; and, notice of contract award is made available to the public; - d.
-Solicitation procedures are conducted in full compliance with federal standards stated in 2 C.F.R §§ 200.317-326, the Indian preference requirements and methods of procurement in accordance with the applicable NAHASDA regulations, except where such standards have been superseded by Tribal law (see Coquille Tribal Code §160.200(6)(c), Tribal preference requirements), and consistent with Appendix A; - e.
-An independent cost estimate is prepared before issuance of solicitation and is appropriately safeguarded for each procurement above the small purchase limitation, and a cost or price analysis is conducted of the responses received for all procurement; - f.
+- b.
+Contracts and modifications are in writing, clearly specifying the desired supplies, services, or construction and are supported by sufficient documentation regarding the history of the procurement, including at a minimum the method of procurement chosen, the selection of the contract type, the rationale of selecting or rejecting offers, and the basis for the contract price; - c.
+For procurement other than small purchases ("Small Purchases") under the Simplified Acquisition Threshold, set in the Federal Acquisition Regulations (FAR) at 48 CFR part 2 (currently \$250,000; see also 2 C.F.R. § 200.1), public notice is given of each upcoming procurement at least 10 calendar days before a solicitation is issued; responses to such notice are honored to the maximum extent practical; a minimum of 15 calendar days for main construction contracts and 15 calendar days for other contracts is provided for preparation and submission of bids or proposals; and, notice of contract award is made available to the public; - d.
+Solicitation procedures are conducted in full compliance with federal standards stated in 2 C.F.R §§ 200.3176-3267 and 2 CFR Part 200 Appendix II, and the Indian preference requirements and methods of procurement in accordance with the applicable NAHASDA regulations, except where such standards have been superseded by Tribal law (see Coquille Tribal Code §160.220(4)00(6)(c), Tribal preference requirements), and consistent with Appendix A; - An independent cost estimate is prepared before issuance of solicitation and is appropriately safeguarded for each procurement above the small purchase-Small Purchase limitation, and a cost or price analysis is conducted of the responses received for all procurement; - f.
 There are sufficient unencumbered funds available to cover the anticipated cost of each procurement before contract award or modification (including change orders), work is inspected before payment, and payment is made promptly for contract work performed and accepted; - g.
 A contract administration system is maintained to ensure that contractors perform in accordance with their contracts and provide for the proper inspection of supplies, services, or construction, as well as monitoring contractor performance, status reporting, and similar matters; and, - h.
 CIHA complies with applicable HUD or other funding requirements, as well as applicable Tribal law and regulations and other applicable CIHA policies and procedures.